 Classrooms

-The classrooms house a variety of programs, including pottery and arts & crafts—meeting the needs of preschoolers, children, teens, adults and senior adults.
+The classrooms house a variety of programs, including pottery and arts & crafts—meeting the needs of preschoolers, children, teens and adults.

 Community Hall